Skip to main content

 Increased Rating, Rating Reduction, and Staged Rating Effective Dates

 If evidence suggests that a veteran’s condition has materially improved, VA may propose a rating reduction.
 VA is required to notify veterans of proposed reductions.
-The effective date of a rating reduction will either be the date evidence shows material improvement, such as results from a Compensation and Pension Exam, or the date of the reduction decision.
+The effective date of a rating reduction will either be the date evidence shows material improvement, such as results from a C&P exam, or the date of the reduction decision.

-To learn more about how to get the earliest possible effective date for your claim, click here.
+Learn more about how to get the earliest possible effective date for your claim.

 How Much Back Pay Will I Get?

-The amount of back pay a veteran will receive depends on the effective date of their claim, and the disability rating they are granted from the VA.
-As discussed, a veteran’s effective date is the date of their claim for benefits, or the date entitlement arose.
+The amount of back pay a veteran will receive depends on the effective date of their claim and the disability rating they are granted from VA.
+A veteran’s effective date is the date of their claim for benefits, or the date entitlement arose.
 The other factor that determines back pay amount is the disability rating granted by VA.
 Generally, the higher the rating, the more back pay VA owes you.

-The VA often assigns incorrect effective dates, impacting the amount of back pay a veteran receives.
-If you believe you are owed more money from the VA, our office may be able to help.
+VA often assigns incorrect effective dates, impacting the amount of back pay a veteran receives.
+If you believe you are owed more money from VA, our office may be able to help.

-Check out our VA disability retro back pay calculator.
+Check out our VA disability back pay calculator.

 About the Author